naksate/python/README.md

 # 2 EMAs strategy trading bot

-A python program that will uses 2 EMAs to BUY or SELL a coin on Binance
+A python program that calculates the EMA 20 and EMA 50 of a coin and BUYS when EMA 20 > EMA 50 and SELLS when EMA 50 < EMA 20